Radionovela: In Spain

 Among the jewels of Radio Nacional de España was an adaptation of the novel El viaje a ninguna parte, a radionovela which was recorded and broadcast in 1983.

 The last radio drama to be regularly broadcast nationally was Historias, on RNE's Radio 1, beginning in September 2003.

 Radio 3, under the direction of Federico Volpini in 2000, recaptured the spirit of the radio series with Cuando Juan y Tula fueron a Siritinga, a creation of Carlos Faraco.
 It was broadcast in 86 chapters of approximately ten minutes.

 Ars sonora, a weekly series on Radio Clásica, has offered more than 100 radio theater works since 1985.

-In the United States

-In the 1930s, there were many popular serials in the United States, such as The Lone Ranger and The Green Hornet, masked heroes created for radio by George W. Trendle and Fran Striker and later developed in other media such as film, television, and comic books.

 In Uruguay

 In the late 1920s, Uruguayan radio stations broadcast theater works in auditoriums in Montevideo.
 In 1930 the first acting troupes led by Concepción Olona and the husband and wife team Pedro Becco and Teresa Lacanau adapted classics of international literature.
 The radionovela appeared with the creation of Las Aventuras de Carlos Norton (a Heraclio Sena production for CX 22 radio Fada), and a little later Brochazos Camperos (1935, CX 14 radio El Espectador) and La Querencia.